trueheart78/trueheart78.com/resume.md

 is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases.
-It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?"
+It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?".
+It even has a simple, but effect, API.

 * Site: [pandemic.pls.lol][pandemic-goofs]
-* API Endpoint: [pandemic.pls.lol/api][pandemic-goofs-api]
 * Source: [GitHub][pandemic-goofs-source]

 ### Food Tracker (WIP) :hamburger:

 A personalized Ruby application with the Sinatra framework that displays what we have to eat.
 Uses text files to store data, so that it can be edited on-the-go (no database interface required).
-Utilizes a meta data to help create the illusion of a database.
+Utilizes meta data to help create the illusion of a database.

 _Note: Plans to cache with Redis forthcoming._

 * Site: [food.pls.lol][food-tracker]
-* API Endpoint: [food.pls.lol/api][food-tracker-api]
 * Source: [GitHub][food-tracker-source]

 ## Open Source Contributions :octocat: